Streets for People Streets for People

 From top to bottom, you can see the original street layout, the adaptive urbanism trial changes, and the resulting permanent infrastructure.

-The successes, opportunities and challenges identified by projects like Project WAVE and the wider Innovating Streets for People Programme have helped to shape and inform the current Streets for People projects.
+The successes, opportunities, and challenges identified by projects like Project WAVE and the wider Innovating Streets for People Programme have helped shape and inform current Streets for People projects.

-Learn more about the Project Wave and the Innovating Streets for People programme.
+Learn more about the Project WAVE and Innovating Streets for People.

-The Waka Kotahi Streets for People programme will fund 90 per cent of the $5.7m budget for Tāmaki Makaurau Streets for People.
+The Waka Kotahi Streets for People programme will fund 90% of the $5.7m budget for Tāmaki Makaurau Streets for People.
 These funds will be used for community engagement, consultation, and co-design processes as well as the installation, feedback collection, and maintenance of temporary infrastructure across the two project areas.
 The remaining 10 per cent will be funded by Auckland Transport.

 Temporary trials are a timely and cost-effective way of creating change on our streets.
 They play an important role in helping us make informed decisions for the long term, ensuring we find the best solutions for local communities.
 Wherever possible, the temporary infrastructure we use will be made from materials that can be reused or recycled, providing value for money and better sustainability.

-To receive updates, ask questions or find out how you can get involved in the Streets for People project please email Streets4people@at.govt.nz
+To receive updates, ask questions or find out how you can get involved in Streets for People, please email Streets4people@at.govt.nz.